Dyfed Powys Police and the Use of Social Media

 • We will also publish information and links that are relevant to our work and the services we provide as well as ask questions to gauge public opinion on a range of formal and informal topics.

-• Some of the content will be produced in house and other content will be developed by external companies.
+• Some of the content may be produced in house and other content may be developed by external companies.

 • We reserve the right to delete any information from our wall/profile/twitter feed that we feel is inappropriate for a public site in line with the general principles of netiquette.